Secondary education in Scotland: History

 The vast majority of Scottish pupils take Scottish Qualifications Certificate qualifications provided by the Scottish Qualifications Authority (SQA).
 Historically, pupils sat O-grades in S3-S4 followed by Higher Grades in S5 and CSYS in S6.

 From 1986-2013, most pupils took Standard Grades (but some schools offered Intermediates instead) in S3-S4, and Highers in S5.
 For those who wish to remain at school for the final year (S6), more Highers and Advanced Highers (formerly CSYS) in S6 could be taken.
 Intermediate 1 and Intermediate 2 qualifications – which were intended to be roughly equivalent to General and Credit Level Standard Grades respectively, but in practice (although they may vary from subject to subject), Intermediate 1 was easier than General, and Intermediate 2 harder than Credit – could also be taken in lieu of any of the aforementioned qualifications.

 National qualifications

 From 2013 to 2014, Intermediates 1, 2 and Access 1–3 ceased to be in use.
 These qualifications were replaced by National qualifications that are designed to fit in with the Scottish Government's "Curriculum for Excellence" system.

 Pupils can go to university at the end of S5, as Highers provide the entry requirements for Scottish universities, which have 4 year university terms, compared to 3 years for English universities.
 In recent times, it is more common for students to remain until S6, taking further Highers and/or taking Advanced Highers or those going to universities outside of Scotland.

-All educational qualifications in Scotland are part of the Scottish Credit and Qualifications Framework.
+All educational qualifications in Scotland are not part of the Scottish Credit and Qualifications Framework.